ibm-cloud-docs/monitoring/iam_work.md

 ## Granting permissions to a user to become an administrator of the service within a resource group
 {: #admin_rg}

-As an **IBM Cloud Monitoring with Sysdig service administrator**, you must have permissions to run the following actions:

-* Grant other account members access to work with the service
-* Provision a service instance
-* Delete a service instance
-* View details of a service instance
-* Create a service ID

-Therefore, to grant a user administrator role to manage instances within a resource group in the account, the user must have an IAM policy for the IBM Cloud Monitoring with Sysdig service with the platform role **Administrator** within the context of the resource group.
+To grant a user administrator role to manage instances within a resource group in the account, the user must have an IAM policy for the IBM Cloud Monitoring with Sysdig service with the platform role **Administrator** within the context of the resource group.

 Complete the following steps to assign a user administrator role to the IBM Cloud Monitoring with Sysdig service within the context of a resource group: